Parker (2013 film): Plot

-Melander and his crew enter the auction to set up speakers rigged to explode.
-Later on, they enter as a fire team and steal the jewels, escaping by water.
+Melander and his crew enter the auction to set up speakers rigged with fireworks.
+Later, they enter as a fire team and steal the jewels, escaping by boat.
 Parker waits for them at their house; earlier, he broke in and planted guns and damaged their weapons' firing pins.
-When they return, he prepares to attack, but Leslie also arrives (unplanned) and is captured by Melander.
+When they return, he prepares to attack, but Leslie also arrives and is captured by Melander.
 With the help of one of his planted guns and the bent firing pins, Leslie and Parker manage to kill the entire crew.
 Parker gives Leslie the jewels for safe keeping and tells her he will find a way to fence them in the future.
 He subsequently kills Danzinger in Chicago, mails Leslie her cut a year and a half later and sends money to the farmers who saved him.